antoniaklja/kubewire/README.md

 Current: Proof of Concept, client and server are working

-Phase 1: Easy deployment on Kubernetes, better configuration
+Phase 1: Easy deployment on Kubernetes with UDP load balancing, better configuration

 Phase 2: Web UI integrated with SSO using [oauth2_proxy](https://github.com/bitly/oauth2_proxy)